azurenoops/pe-backstage-azure-workshop/docs/Commerical/Trainee/workshop.md

 ---

-# Lab 1 - Install Backstage as your Internal Development Portal
+# Lab 1 - Backstage as your Internal Developmenrt Portal

 In this lab, we will initialize the standalone local Backstage app for the moment.
-[Backstage.io](https://backstage.io/) is a platform to build custom `IDP (Internal Developer Portal)`.
+[Backstage.io](https://backstage.io/) is a platform to build custom IDP (Internal Developer Portal).
 Spotify created it to give developers a single pane of glass to manage, develop, and explore the internal software ecosystem.
-This lab will take approximately `60 minutes` to complete.

 Out of the box, Backstage includes: